njtierney/validateHOT/README.md

 The goal of validateHOT is to validate the results of your validation task (also known as holdout task).
-A validation task is essential to make sure that your collected data of a MaxDiff, CBC, or ACBC are valid and can also predict outside task that were not included in estimating your utility scores.
-Although commercial studies often do not include a validation/ holdout task (Yang et al., 2018), it is highly recommended to do so (Orme, 2015; Rao, 2014).
-This validation/ holdout task does not only help to check whether everything went right during data collection but also to determine your final model. <code>validatHOT</code> provides some of the relevant metrics to test the performance of your data in predicting a holdout task.
+A validation task is essential to make sure that your collected data of a MaxDiff, CBC, or ACBC are valid and can also predict outside tasks that were not included in estimating your utility scores.
+Although commercial studies often do not include a validation/holdout task (Yang et al., 2018), it is highly recommended to do so (Orme, 2015; Rao, 2014).
+This validation/holdout task does not only help to check whether everything went right during data collection but also to determine your final model. <code>validatHOT</code> provides some of the relevant metrics to test the performance of your data in predicting a holdout task.
 In [Sawtooth Software’s](https://sawtoothsoftware.com/) CBC a fixed validation/ holdout task is automatically implemented.
-If you conduct a MaxDiff or ACBC study these have to be programmed by yourself.
+If you conduct a MaxDiff or ACBC study, you have to program these on your own.

 👉🏾 <u>**What you need to provide**</u>: <br> After collecting your data, and running your initial Hierarchical Bayes models, you can turn to
 <code>validateHOT</code> and test how good your model predicts choices
-in the validation/ holdout task.
-Herefore, you only have to insert your raw utility scores as well as the actual choice of your validation/ holdout task.
-You can use the <code>merge()</code> provided by
+in the validation/holdout task.
+Herefore, you only have to read in your raw utility scores as well as the actual choice of your validation/ holdout task.
+You can use the <code>merge()</code> provided by the
 <code>base</code> package (R Core Team, 2023).
 Afterward, you can read
 in your data file and enjoy <code>validateHOT</code>.
+We provide a tutorial a short tutorial in the vignette.

 👈🏾 <u>**What you get**</u>:<br> At the moment, <code>validateHOT</code>
 provides functions for 3 key areas: